The allure of love, passion, and heart-stirring emotions has long drawn readers to the world of romance literature.

 As classic romance novels go, North and South is an oft-overlooked masterpiece of the genre.
 A 19th Century love story set against the very prominent backdrop of the British Industrial Revolution.

-Taking place in the northern factory town of Milton, the love story follows a refined young southern woman by the name of Margaret Hale who arrives in Milton and struggles with the town’s industrial way of life.
+In the northern factory town of Milton, the love story follows a refined young southern woman named Margaret Hale who arrives in Milton and struggles with the town’s industrial way of life.

 The love story here is very reminiscent of that between Elizabeth Bennett and Mr Darcy in Pride and Prejudice, only with the added political vigour that examines the class divide between, well, north and south – a divide that still continues to this day.

 North and South also has one of the best TV miniseries adaptations ever filmed, starring the smouldering Richard Armitage as Mr Thornton.
 Definitely give it a watch!